sayhello2senthil/hello-world/README.md

 # hello-world
-This is my first Repo
+This is my first Repositry
+Testing the waters on GitHub